dfinity-side-projects/supercop.js/README.md

 Generates a cryptographically-secure 32-byte seed.

 ## var keys = lib.createKeyPair(seed)
-Generates a keypair from the provided 32-byte seed with the following properties:
+Generates a pubkey from the provided 32-byte secret key with the following properties:
 * `keys.publicKey` - A 32 byte public key as a buffer.
-* `keys.secretKey` - A 64 byte private key as a buffer.
+* `keys.secretKey` - The secret key

 ## var sig = lib.sign(msg, publicKey, secretKey)
 Signs a given message of any length.